 In 1977, members of the College of Medicine's charter class of 32 students began their medical training in the basement of the Olin E. Teague Research Center on Texas A&M University's campus.
 They received their Doctor of Medicine degrees through Texas A&M University in 1981.
 In 1999, the College of Medicine joined the newly created Texas A&M Health Science Center and to date, more than 2,258 physicians have received their medical training here.

 The mission of the Texas A&M College of Medicine is to improve the health and well-being of the people of Texas through excellence in education, research and health care delivery.

 The College of Medicine offers the M.D. degree, as well as a dual M.D./M.B.A. degree through a partnership with the Texas A&M University Mays Business School.
 The Graduate Program in Medical Sciences leading to a Ph.D. degree is administered within the College of Medicine and is granted through the School of Graduate Studies.
 The M.D./Ph.D. degree is administered jointly by the College of Medicine and School of Graduate Studies.

-The College of Medicine currently enrolls more than 700 medical students and has enrolled 201 new medical students for the fall of 2013.
+The College of Medicine currently enrolls more than 800 medical students.
 The College accepts an average of 15 graduate students per academic year.

-Current faculty includes more than 1,600 basic scientists and clinicians serving in College Station, Corpus Christi, Houston, Round Rock, Temple and other clinical locations across Texas.
+Current faculty includes more than 1,600 basic scientists and clinicians serving in Bryan-College Station, Corpus Christi, Dallas, Houston, Round Rock, Temple and other clinical locations across Texas.

 The College of Medicine is affiliated with several excellent health care organizations across the state.

-- In Bryan-College Station, students receive outstanding clinical training at the Family Medicine Residency, the College Station Medical Center, the Physicians Center, Baylor Scott & White Hospital-College Station, Baylor Scott & White Clinic-College Station and St. Joseph Regional Health Center.
+- In Bryan-College Station, students receive outstanding clinical training at the Family Medicine Residency, the College Station Medical Center, the Physicians Center, Baylor Scott & White Hospital-College Station, Baylor Scott & White Clinic-College Station, and St. Joseph Regional Health Center.

 - In Corpus Christi, the college is affiliated with CHRISTUS Spohn Hospital and Driscoll Children's Hospital.